-I have three conclusions to share with the committee this mornceipts for inflation.
+I have three conclusions to share with the committee this morning, so let me State them first, then read a brief statement.

 In my judgment, the current Consumer Price Index overstates the true increase in the cost of living by at least the 1.1 percent per year indicated by the Boskin Commission.